dotnet/docs-maui/docs/get-started/first-app.md

 # [Visual Studio](#tab/vswin)
 <!-- markdownlint-enable MD025 -->

+## Prerequisites

+- Visual Studio 2022 17.3 or greater, with the .NET Multi-platform App UI workload installed.
+For more information, see [Installation](installation.md).

 :::zone pivot="devices-android"

 In this tutorial, you'll create your first .NET MAUI app in Visual Studio 2022, and run it on an Android emulator: